 We’re Not Gonna Pay…Ok, We Are Gonna Pay

 Our tickets for Rent were not free or cheap.
 They were definitely over $100, and that was for the front row of the balcony.
 There are experiences worth splurging on.
 For my friend and I seeing the final Broadway tour of Rent in Toronto was one of them.
 We were happy to pay this price for the tickets (plus spend money on airfare, hotel for a few nights, etc.).
-While we were there for the show, we found out that they had a lottery, and both my friend and I knew we had to give it a go.
+While we were there for the show, we found out that they had a lottery.
+Both my friend and I knew we had to give it a go.

 What Is A Theater Lottery?

 When Rent first opened on Broadway in 1996, it got popular fast.
 The lottery gave people a chance to win two $20 front row tickets to the show.
 Broadway musicals can be expensive.
 Most tickets are more than $90.
 The lottery allowed people who may not have been able to afford tickets, a chance to see the show.

 A show lottery works something like this.
 You stand in line outside the theater an hour or two before the show.
-You enter your name into a draw to win a cheap ticket (or pair of tickets depending on the show).
+Then enter your name into a draw to win a cheap ticket (or pair of tickets depending on the show).
 Lottery winners are randomly drawn.
-The winners need to buy their tickets in cash right away.
+Winners need to buy their tickets in cash right away.
 The tickets won’t be free but compared to regular price tickets they are a great deal.

 Everything Is Rent